Indre Østerbro

 Indre Østerbro (lit.
-English, "Inner Østerbro"), is one of the 15 administrative, statistical, and tax city districts ("bydele") comprising the municipality of Copenhagen, Denmark.
-It lies on the eastern edge of the municipality.
-It covers an area of 6.76 km², has a population of 46,095 and a population density of 6,817 per km².
+English, "Inner Østerbro"), was one of the administrative, statistical, and tax city districts ("bydele") comprising the municipality of Copenhagen, Denmark.
+It lay on the eastern edge of the municipality.
+It covered an area of 6.76 km2, had a population of 46,095 and a population density of 6,817 per km2.
+Since 2007, the district has been part of the administrative district Østerbro.

-Neighboring city districts are as follows:
+Neighboring city districts were as follows: